Undergraduate Department of

 College of Arts and Sciences

-The Department of Scientific Computing consists of faculty interested in the invention, analysis, implementation, and use of computational algorithms that can be applied to problems arising in several traditional disciplines such as biology and ecology, chemical engineering, chemistry, computer science, geology and geophysics, material science, mathematics, mechanical engineering, and physics and astrophysics.
+The Department of Scientific Computing consists of faculty interested in the invention, analysis, implementation, and application of computational algorithms that can be applied to problems arising in traditional disciplines.
+Examples include biology and ecology, chemical engineering, chemistry, computer science, geology and geophysics, material science, mathematics, mechanical engineering, and physics and astrophysics.
+An increasing number of algorithms involve machine learning and data science.
 Faculty and graduate students are supported in their research by several federal, state, laboratory, and commercial organizations.
-Further breadth and depth is added to the research and educational missions of the department through faculty from other departments at Florida State University and individuals from several national laboratories who hold courtesy appointments in the department.
-These faculty members ensure that the department is ideally positioned to offer innovative degree programs that impart a synergy between the mathematical and applications aspects of scientific computing, thus providing the student with extensive interdisciplinary training.
+Further breadth and depth are added to the research and educational missions of the department through faculty from other departments at Florida State University and individuals from several national laboratories who interact closely with our faculty.
+These faculty members ensure that the department is ideally positioned to offer innovative degree programs that impart a synergy between the mathematical and application-driven aspects of scientific computing, thus providing the student with extensive interdisciplinary training.

 Students are trained in a truly interdisciplinary environment.
 The undergraduate program offered by the Department of Scientific Computing is designed to provide broad training in the core methods of computational science across disciplines, followed by in-depth specialization in areas of particular interest to students.
 Even within specializations, the focus remains on interdisciplinary approaches to solving science and engineering problems.
 All students are also exposed to research-type experiences as part of the undergraduate degree program.

 The Department of Scientific Computing offers the Bachelor of Science (BS) degree program in Computational Science.
 It also offers a minor in computational science.
-Please refer to the Department of Scientific Computing Web site at http://www.sc.fsu.edu for updates about the status of the minor and certificate programs.
+Please refer to the Department of Scientific Computing Website at https://www.sc.fsu.edu for updates about the status of the minor and certificate programs.

-The Department of Scientific Computing oversees a large and diverse computing infrastructure in support of research and education.
-Computing resources include large supercomputers, a number of clusters and computational servers, a laboratory for scientific visualization, and more.
-To best accommodate research, education, and application development, the department maintains a heterogeneous desktop and workstation environment, as well as a state of the art computer classroom.
-In addition, the department's Visualization Laboratory provides high-powered visualization resources to the FSU community for research, analysis of large data collections, and education.
+The Department of Scientific Computing oversees a diverse computing infrastructure in support of research and education.
+Computing resources include clusters and computational servers.
+To best accommodate research, education, and application development, the department maintains a heterogeneous desktop and workstation environment, as well as a state-of-the-art computer classroom.
+The department also maintains the Computational Intelligence Laboratory which provides high-powered visualization resources to the FSU community for research, analysis of large data collections, and research in machine learning and education.